| CUSTER,

 the Sioux, under Sitting

 Bull.
-In 1876 General Sheridan ordered an expedition
+In 1876 General Sheridan ordered an

-Gibbon, and General Crook.
-General Custer led General
+General Terry, General Gibbon, and General Crook.

-men into three bodies and advanced with five companies.
+three bodies and advanced with five companies.

 The Indians concentrated their force upon Custer's